Coveo Relevance Cloud New Features of 2020

 On February 4th, 2020, Google will release version 80 of its web browser, Chrome.
 This version introduces a major behavior change in the handling of cross-domain (SameSite) cookies.

-To prevent issues, Coveo will update its Coveo Platform and related applications so that they support the new behavior before the release of Chrome 80.
+To prevent issues, Coveo and its related applications will be updated so that they support the new behavior before the release of Chrome 80.